 Collateral Consequences Can Be Unexpected, Severe, and Long-Lasting

-- Immigration status — can lead to deportation
+- Immigration status — can lead to deportation or loss of admissibility

 - Loss of retirement pension

 - Inability to pass security clearances for employment and even recreational purposes

 As the above non-exhaustive list evidences, a criminal conviction can impact many different areas of a person’s life and thereby must be considered in determining how to resolve a case.